mazi-project/admin/README.md

 # admin
+This is the OLD admin interface of the MAZI toolkit.

+Please use the new portal for the MAZI toolkit https://github.com/mazi-project/portal

+# Installation
 For the scripts driving the admin page to work, the apache user (www-data) must be given sudo capibilities on them.